diego1389/dev_docs/Design patterns/Design patterns in C# and .Net.md

     Width: 4 Height: 4 has area of: 16*/
     ```
 - Interface segregation principle
-    - Your interfaces should be segragated so that nobody who implements them has to implement functions that they don't actually need.
+    - Your interfaces should be segregated so that nobody who implements them has to implement functions that they don't actually need.
     - YAGNI (you ain't going to need it).
     - Interfaces can inherit from interfaces.
     ```c#